-Many Mizzou grads have knowledge of Microsoft Excel, with close to an eighth of alumni using this program on the clock.
-Former Tigers with Engineering Design experience garner salaries that are 47 percent more than other grads' salaries.
+Former Tigers with Engineering Design experience garner salaries that are 51 percent more than other grads' salaries.
+Many former Mizzou students are familiar with Microsoft Excel, and roughly one in eight grads move on to positions where this experience is utilized.
 Competency in Project Management, Engineering Design, and Microsoft Office also warrants excellent remuneration.

 Benefits and Perks

-Only about two-fifths of alumni enjoy paid vacation and one-fifth of alumni receive sick leave.
-To plan for old age, most respondents maintain savings accounts through a company's 401(k) plan.
-Benefits are rather generous for graduates of this school; most alumni are rewarded with health insurance and a majority of graduates report dental coverage, too.
-Other benefits that University of Missouri alumni receive are a company-subsidized cell phone, a casual working environment, life insurance, and flexible hours.
+Only two-fifths of alumni earn paid vacation and just one-fifth of alumni get paid sick time.
+A large number of graduates save for retirement through a 401(k) plan.
+Benefits are rather generous for graduates of this school; most grads are rewarded with health insurance and more than half of grads report dental coverage, too.
+University of Missouri alumni are rewarded with additional benefits, such as a casual working environment, a company-subsidized cell phone, life insurance, and flexible hours.